Leonardo da Vinci once said “water is the driving force of all nature..."

 Boasting to be the largest waterfall in the world, Victoria Falls stands at 180 meters tall and spans over a kilometre in width.
 On the journey towards it, you will be able to hear this giant monster around 40km before you arrive there; that’s one long awaited sight!

 If you wish to see her in all her glory, the water levels are at their highest in April.
 However, for a more adventurous trip travel in December and swim in a naturally-formed pool that sits right on the edge of the waterfall.
-This would make a stunning end to a 10-week volunteer programme in Tanzania, an accessible bus or train journey away.

 3. Yosemite Falls, U.S.A.